ChandrasekarNakamoto/brownie_fund_me/README.md

 # brownie_fund_me

-Its a simple smart contract where users can fund to owner of the contract and only owner can withdraw the funds.
+Its a simple smart contract where users can fund to the contract and only the owner can withdraw the funds.